 In the past, I had introduced new vocabulary words and had students practice their learning using word webs and different verbal and written activities.
 However, when I had students use worksheets as a means of recording, the loose paper would get lost or sent home at the end of the week.
 When they needed to recall the definition of a past word of the week, they didn’t have a way to go back to their notes.

+After much thought, I decided to implement interactive vocabulary notebooks.
 Problem solved!
 Each student’s interactive notebook will stay in our classroom all year.
 This will help kids stay organized, and give them a place to keep a running record of words we learn together.
 In addition, to make our classroom word learning more personalized, students can keep track of challenging words they come across in their own reading and add them to their interactive notebooks.

 Join my email list for your very own copy of my Digital Interactive Vocabulary Notebook template, plus monthly vocabulary teaching tips & tricks!